Beige-Coffee/programming-lightning-payment-channels/.tutorial/xx26-commitment-update.md

 <details>
   <summary>Step 2: Create Offered HTLC Outputs</summary>

 Next, we'll iterate through each offered HTLC and create an `OutputWithMetadata`.
-Remember, you can use the `create_offered_htlc_script` script that you created earlier to build the output script for the HTLC.
+Remember, you can use the `create_offered_htlc_script` function that you created earlier to build the output script for the HTLC.

 <details>
   <summary>Click to see create_offered_htlc_script function definition</summary>

 ```rust
 pub fn create_offered_htlc_script(
     revocation_pubkey: &PublicKey,